 The other questions are about the product’s biology: what about the cellular product profile correlates with clinical outcome for the patient?
 This allows us to see what goes in the “good gene list” and what goes in the “bad gene list” giving us a very specific direction for future engineering of superior products for patients.

 Christina Bailey: The project will include eight different PICI research centers.
-These centers are the best of the best and bring world-leading expertise and a wide range of samples for different cancer types (solid and hematological cancers), different CAR-T targets, autologous and allogenic, a variety of manufacturing protocols and different patient outcomes just to touch upon the obvious.
+These centers are the best of the best and bring world-leading expertise and a wide range of samples for different cancer types (solid and hematological cancers), different CAR-T targets, autologous and allogenic, a variety of manufacturing protocols, and different patient outcomes just to touch upon the obvious.
 The sample processing will likely occur in phases throughout the next year with the NanoString work being performed at multiple centers.
 The nCounter platform having proven robust, reproducible data, when used across multiple sites in clinical and diagnostic settings, makes this part relatively easy, although simplifying the complexity of the project overall is anything but.

-A Large-Scale Project to Democratize CAR-T Cells
+A Large-Scale Project to Democratize CAR-T Products

 NSTG: What are the goals and how will this work benefit the Adoptive T cell therapy community?

 Lisa Butterfield: This is going to be one of the largest data sets of its kind.
 We have talented informatics and data scientists from the institutions and the PICI Central Informatics team.
 They are going to analyze these data to discover the patient-specific lessons learned, and broader product efficacy lessons learned when we look across products from patients with different tumor types.
 I’m excited to see what themes emerge.
-We will publish this information and share with everyone in the field to see the cross-cutting themes and specific negative and positive pathways that can be incorporated into future CAR-T, TCR-T, and other effector cell products.
+We will publish this information and share it with everyone in the field to see the cross-cutting themes and specific negative and positive pathways that can be incorporated into future CAR-T, TCR-T, and other effector cell products.

 Christina Bailey: As Lisa mentioned, the power of the project has a lot to do with the large collective sample set but also the use of a standardized panel that will provide a common readout on the different conditions.
 Our shared goal is always to help the patients but in this case for NanoString, the important means to that end is to help the community understand at a deeper molecular level what is taking place during the creation of the living drug.
-Could we ultimately use the panel as a blank canvas to develop a report card of sort where various biomarkers or signatures could emerge that could help make cell therapy even more effective, less toxic, more reproducible and not the least less expensive.
+Could we ultimately use the panel as a blank canvas to develop a report card of sort where various biomarkers or signatures could emerge that could help make cell therapy even more effective, less toxic, more reproducible, and not the least less expensive.

 Lisa Butterfield: Yes, individual investigators, limited by grant funding, can do small studies with small data sets.
-The PICI network overcomes some of these hurdles and keeps us from perhaps over-emphasizing patient-specific aspects, while allowing us to identify better cross-cutting biology across different cell types and tumor types.
+The PICI network overcomes some of these hurdles and keeps us from perhaps over-emphasizing patient-specific aspects while allowing us to identify better cross-cutting biology across different cell types and tumor types.
 This will be the largest and only study of its kind.

 NSTG: What are other unique aspects of the project?